The Distributed Data Model

 I am a big fan of the flexibility that Grasshopper offers, but I believe that to fully harness its potential, introducing some structure is essential.
 This is where the distributed data model comes into play, providing much-needed structure.

-By breaking down the daunting task of modelling into smaller, more manageable models, the distributed data model lets you plan and structure the interactions, making the entire process more robust.
-It gives rise to a unique Grasshopper/Rhino system tailored specifically to your model and modelling process.
+By breaking down a big complex script into smaller, more manageable scripts, the distributed data model lets you plan and structure the interactions, making the entire process more robust.

+It gives rise to a unique Grasshopper/Rhino system tailored specifically to your project and modelling process.
 I’ll dive deeper into this data model later because there is a lot more to cover.
 For now, here are some tools to get you started.

 Tools